Osborne welcomes Bank of England message on interest rates

-LONDON British finance minister George Osborne welcomed on Monday that Bank of England Governor Mark Carney had signalled to the public that interest rates would have to rise as the economy recovers.
+LONDON Chancellor George Osborne welcomed on Monday that Bank of England Governor Mark Carney had signalled to the public that interest rates would have to rise as the economy recovers.

 Carney said just over a week ago that rates might rise sooner than markets had expected, and many in the financial markets now think a hike could come before the end of the year.